lwneal/install-keras/README.md

 # Install Keras
-Keras and its leaning tower of dependencies is an incredibly powerful programming environment that allows you to harness the awesome power of deep neural networks.
-It's also very frustrating to install.
-This guide will try to map out one possible way to get Keras running and using a GPU.
+Keras is very powerful, but it is very frustrating to install.
+Follow this guide to install GPU-enabled Keras on Ubuntu.

-# Step Zero
+## Step Zero
 You'll want to start with a system running Ubuntu: 14.04 or 16.04 should work fine.
 A fresh install is recommended.
 The system will need at least one Nvidia GPU card, preferably a GTX780 or newer.
 You will need root access.

-# Step One: Drivers
+## Step One: Drivers

 First you need NVIDIA drivers.
 Note that these are NOT the default, open source drivers that ship with Ubuntu (those drivers are called Nouveau).
 What you need is the proprietary binary-only driver directly from Nvidia Inc, not from apt-get.
 You can download the latest drivers here: